McBaws/MKVToolNix-Sequential-Batch-Mapper/README.md

 1. Clone this repository.

-2. Make sure all your MKV files have the same name apart from the episode numbers.
+2. Make sure all your input files have the same name apart from the episode numbers.

     - Note: this can now be bypassed by using [filepath autocompletion](#autocomplete-filepath).